Cultural depictions of bears: Literature and media

 Bears are popular in children's stories, including Winnie the Pooh, Paddington Bear, Gentle Ben and The Brown Bear of Norway.
 An early version of Goldilocks and the Three Bears, was originally published as The Three Bears in 1837 by Robert Southey, many times retold, and illustrated in 1918 by Arthur Rackham.
 In a continuation of the anthropomorphic themes of Goldilocks are the Berenstain Bears, which behave and act like a human family.

 Teddy Bears' Picnic remains a popular children's song.
 In fact, bears are frequently depicted in children's media as cuddly and friendly companions, such as the depiction of Baloo in Disney's version of The Jungle Book.

 The Hanna-Barbera character Yogi Bear has appeared in numerous comic books, animated television shows and films.
 The Care Bears began as greeting cards in 1982, and were featured as toys, on clothing and in film.
 Around the world, many children—and some adults—have teddy bears, stuffed toys in the form of bears, named after the American statesman Theodore Roosevelt when in 1902 he had refused to shoot an American black bear tied to a tree.

 In both Brave and Brother Bear, the bears depicted are used as a supernatural story telling device – the bears in the two movies swap bodies with a human character in order to teach them a lesson about familial bonds.

-In the TTRPG Dungeons & Dragons, bears have become a species of fish with the advent of 5th edition.
-This is because the trident of fish command says it works on any beast with an innate swimming speed which includes several bears within the edition.